Ragulakarthik/Library-Management-System/README.md

 # 📚 Library Management System

 The **Library Management System** is a comprehensive tool for managing library operations, including managing authors, publishers, books, and students.
-It provides seamless CRUD (Create, Read, Update, Delete) operations and an efficient book issuing process, along with OTP-based student registration and automated email notifications.
+It provides seamless CRUD (Create, Read, Update, Delete) operations and an efficient book issuing process, along with OTP-based student registration and automated email notifications.The system is also Dockerized, making deployment even more efficient.

 ## 🔗 Links
 - **Backend Code**: [GitLab Repo](https://gitlab.com/Ragula_Karthik/lms)